aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  How many different values can an index variable contain in a DATA step?
 - Question (lzhao4−stat6250): Where is the right place to enclose index value?
 - Question (cyuan10-stat6250): Does the index refer to the order in which the variables are listed or it’s alphabetical order?
+- Question (aalamri−stat6250): Were can we find the the function of the value when using the  array statement?